texas-egads/EGaDS-Toolkit/System/Characters/README.md

 - `DisableTarget()`: Disables the current target and clears any target-related data.
 - `SetPathField(IPathField field)`: Sets the pathfinding field to be used for calculating the path to the target.

-### AnimationController

-The `AnimationController` class is a component that controls the animations of an character.
-It implements the `IAnimationController` interface.

-Public Properties

-- `displayObject`: The GameObject that holds the Animator component for the animations.
-- `additionalSprites`: Additional SpriteRenderers to change color when fading.
-- `excludeRendererFromEffects`: Renderers to exclude from color effects.

-Public Methods

-- `SetVerticalLookDirection(float direction)`: Sets the vertical look direction of the avatar animation.
-- `SetMaterialColor(Color color)`: Sets the color of all sprite children.
-- `FadeIn(float time = 1f)`: Initiates a fade-in effect for the avatar animation.
-- `FadeOut(float time = 1f)`: Initiates a fade-out effect for the avatar animation.
-- `FadeOutAfterDeath()`: Initiates a fade-out effect after the avatar's death.
-- `Reset()`: Resets the animation controller to the default state.
-- `SetAnimatorController(RuntimeAnimatorController controller)`: Sets the animator controller for the avatar animation.
-- `SetSpeed(float speed)`: Sets the playback speed of the avatar animation.
-- `ResetSpeed()`: Resets the playback speed of the avatar animation to normal (1).

 ### Energy

 The `Energy` class is a component that represents an energy system for an character.
-It can be used to manage an character's energy level and perform energy-based actions.
+It can be used to manage an character's energy level and perform energy-based orders.

 Public Properties